learn-co-curriculum/dsc-lambda-functions-lab/README.md

 #Your code here
 ```

-## Rewrite the following as a lamda function.
+## Rewrite the following as a lambda function.
 Create a new column 'Review_Length'

 ```python